MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 Specifies a name for the SMB share.
 The names `pipe` and `mailslot` are reserved for use by the computer.
 Share names can be up to a maximum of 80 characters long.
-The SMB share name can use any character allowed by Windows for files and directories, to learn more about naming conventions for files read the [Naming Files, Paths, and Namespaces](/windows/win32/fileio/naming-a-file) articles.
+The SMB share name can use any character allowed by Windows for files and directories.
+To learn more about naming conventions for files read the [Naming Files, Paths, and Namespaces](/windows/win32/fileio/naming-a-file) articles.

 ```yaml